-We share Dr. Chen’s story with you because it may help you determine if biblical counseling is right for you.
+Dr. Chen’s story may help you know if biblical counseling is right for you.

-Dr. Jenn Chen, PsyD, had been providing therapy for over 15 years.
+Dr. Jenn Chen, PsyD, had already been providing therapy for over 15 years.

-And she’d been a licensed clinical psychologist for 10 years.
+And she had been a licensed clinical psychologist for over 10 years.

-She had training in Christianity, psychology, cutting-edge psychotherapies, and even neuropsychology.
+She had advanced training in Christianity, psychology, cutting-edge psychotherapies, and even neuropsychology.

-She had been a clinical instructor for UCLA, teaching pre-doctoral students, medical students, and social workers, and was busy helping people in the inner-city.
+She had been a clinical instructor for UCLA, teaching pre-doctoral students, medical students and social workers, and was busy compassionately helping people in the inner-city of her area.

-Everything she’d been taught and everything she knew wasn’t working, including the very therapies and techniques that were supposed to fix her.
+All her training, everything she’d been taught and everything she knew wasn’t working, including the very therapies and techniques that were supposed to fix her.

-As she began biblical counseling it felt like Cognitive Behavioral Therapy, but as she progressed, she realized how robust and helpful it was.
+As she began biblical counseling, it felt at first like Cognitive Behavioral Therapy at first, but as she progressed, she realized how robust and helpful it was.

-Hear Dr. Chen describe her journey to biblical counseling:
+Hear Dr. Jenn Chen describe her journey to biblical counseling:

 EXCERPTS FROM THE VIDEO